SondagesPro/LimeSurvey-SondagesPro/README.md

 - TradeMark: The name LimeSurvey™ and the logo is a registered trademark of Fa.
 Carsten Schmitz / Germany <https://www.limesurvey.org/about-limesurvey/license>

 ## Say thanks ##
-- Open a support ticket [liberapay](https://liberapay.com/SondagesPro).
+- Ypou can make a donation on [liberapay](https://liberapay.com/SondagesPro).
 If you need bill, you can open a [donation support ticket](https://support.sondages.pro/open.php).